semaphoreci/docs/introduction_5b0bd1fe2c7d3a2f9011f6d5.md

 ### An Introduction to YAML files

-YAML, which stands for *YAML Ain\'t Markup Language*, is a plain text format that is commonly used for configuration files and can be easily read by humans.
+YAML, which stands for *YAML Ain't Markup Language*, is a plain text format that is commonly used for configuration files and can be easily read by humans.